infinum/eightshift-forms/src/Hooks/Variables.md

 ```php
 define('ES_API_KEY_CLEARBIT', '<api-key>');
 ```
-## Set ActiveCampaign api key
+## Set the ActiveCampaign API key

-This variable will set forms ActiveCampaign api key and you will not be able to change it from the admin.
+This variable will set form's ActiveCampaign API key.
+You will not be able to change it from the admin.

 ```php
 define('ES_API_KEY_ACTIVE_CAMPAIGN', '<api-key>');
 ```

-## Set ActiveCampaign api url
+## Set the ActiveCampaign API URL

-This variable will set forms ActiveCampaign api url and you will not be able to change it from the admin.
+This variable will set form's ActiveCampaign API URL.
+You will not be able to change it from the admin.

 ```php
 define('ES_API_URL_ACTIVE_CAMPAIGN', '<api-url>');